rh-messaging-qe/doccheck/README.md

 * Macros must be enabled in the document; Default LibreOffice Security changes must be modified in order to do so.
 * The LibreOffice GUI freezes while the macros run.
 There is probably nothing that can be done about it.
-* Running the macros is slow.
-Download and convert takes about 15 minutes for *every* documentation page.

 ## Directory structure